Last-minute problem keeps SpaceX rocket, astronauts grounded

 People are also reading…

-Bowen and his crew — including the first astronaut from the United Arab Emirates assigned to a monthslong mission, Sultan al-Neyadi — will replace another SpaceX crew that flew to the space station in October.
+Bowen and his crew — including the first astronaut from the United Arab Emirates assigned to a monthslong mission, Sultan al-Neyadi — will replace four space station residents who have been up there since October.

+Officials said the problem involved ground equipment used for loading the engine ignition fluid.
+The launch team could not be sure there was a full load.
+A SpaceX engineer likened this critical system to spark plugs for a car.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.